Cross Street

 How Life Works Here

 Cross Street is located in Preston, Lancashire.
 Crime is a significant concern, with 1358 incidents recorded in 12 months — well above the national average.
 Anti-social behaviour dominates reports.
 This level of crime reflects a high-footfall transit area rather than a typical residential street.
 Some amenities are available nearby, though a car may be useful for regular errands like grocery shopping.
-Public transport options are limited.
-A car is recommended for commuting and longer journeys.
+Transport connections are strong, with rail and bus links nearby.
+The nearest stop (Boots) is 201m away.
 The median property price is £93,000, with strong growth of 16% over five years.
 Based on 139 transactions recorded since 2014.
 The market is highly active with frequent sales.
 Rented accommodation predominates.
-There are 12 schools within 2 km, 9 rated Good or Outstanding by Ofsted.
-2 are rated Outstanding.
-Both primary and secondary options are available locally.
-The nearest school is just 329m away.
-However, high crime rates and a dense urban environment significantly undermine family suitability despite the school provision.
+This is not a family-friendly location.
+Despite schools being within 2 km, the high crime, noise and transit-oriented environment make it unsuitable for raising children.
 This street may particularly suit property investors.
-Some market indicators point to a cooling trend.
-Overall, this street scores 41 out of 100 for liveability.
-The low safety score is the dominant factor affecting liveability here.
+This is a transit hub, not a residential neighbourhood.
+Functionality scores 53/100 (excellent access and transport), but liveability scores only 47/100.
+The extreme footfall, crime, and urban intensity make it unsuitable for settled living.
+It may work for short-term rentals, corporate lets, or professionals who prioritise location above all else — but for most people looking for a home, this is not the right street.

 Score Breakdown